k3lyan/forecast-rest-api/README.md

-# forecast-rest-api
+# sales-forecasting-rest-api

 ## Requirements
-This project handles the 2 use cases:
+This project handles 2 use cases:
-* Being able to load a new set of suppliers into my webshop using an REST service
+* Being able to load a new set of suppliers into my webshop using a REST service
 * Being able to query my forecast towards glasses and frames using a REST service which outputs JSON data